alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/raspberrypi4.rst

 Overview
 ********

-Raspberry Pi 4 Model B is powered with "Broadcom BCM2711, quad-core Cortex-A72 (ARM v8) 64-bit SoC @ 1.5GHz".
+Raspberry Pi 4 Model B is powered with Broadcom BCM2711, quad-core Cortex-A72 (ARM v8) 64-bit SoC @ 1.5GHz.
 This product's key features include a high-performance 64-bit quad-core processor, dual-display support at resolutions up to 4K via a pair of micro-HDMI ports, hardware video decode at up to 4Kp60, and the RAM size various from 2GB, 4GB, or 8GB, dual-band